ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t-logical-routers.md

 ### VPN services
 {: #vpc-ryo-nsx-t-logical-routers-edge-services-vpn}

-IPSec Virtual Private Network (IPSec VPN) and Layer 2 VPN (L2 VPN) run on an NSX Edge node.
-IPSec VPN offers site-to-site connectivity between an NSX Edge node and remote sites.
+IPsec Virtual Private Network (IPsec VPN) and Layer 2 VPN (L2 VPN) run on an NSX Edge node.
+IPsec VPN offers site-to-site connectivity between an NSX Edge node and remote sites.
 With L2 VPN, you can extend your data center by enabling virtual machines (VMs) to keep their network connectivity across geographical boundaries while using the same IP address.

 When you configure NSX-T VPN service in {{site.data.keyword.vpc_short}}, you can use the public `/32` floating IP addresses as the VPN Endpoints both Tier-0 and Tier-1 Logical Routers.
 You can have multiple VPN endpoints, if needed.
 When VPN service is configured on Tier-1 Logical Router, ensure that the floating IP is correctly advertised between Tier-0 and Tier-1 Logical Routers.